Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Architectural approaches for multimodal and extended-mode distributions

 after using group closure to relabel ${t_a \circ t_b^{-1} = t_c}$, allowing the sum in the denominator to be factorized out.
 The resulting mixture model explicitly encodes the correct relative weights between states in an orbit of $\{t_a\}$ of the target distribution, i.e.

 for all $t \in \{t_a\}$.
-In the limiting case where $\{t_a\}$ are a symmetry group of the action, $p(t_c \circ \phi)$ is equal for all $t_c$ and we recover the symmetrized mixture model of Eqn.~\eqref{eqn:symm-mix-model}.
+In the limiting case where $\{t_a\}$ are a symmetry group of the action, $p(t_c \circ \phi)$ is equal for all $t_c$ and we recover the symmetrized mixture model of Eq.~\eqref{eqn:symm-mix-model}.
 Far from this limit, using this construction with a multimodal target where the modes are too dissimilarly shaped can distort the shapes of the component distributions in the mixture in a way that reduces overlap with the target.
 However, for a weakly broken symmetry where the modes of the target are similarly shaped, adaptive mixtures can be applied successfully; we explore this usage in Sec.~\ref{sec:mixture-results}.

-Generally, the transformations $\{t_a\}$ can be any invertible transformations including additional flows, allowing for adaptively weighted selection of flow models in a mixture if each flow is applied to the same draw from a shared prior distribution.
-This connection can be made more clear by rewriting the Jacobian factor in Eqn.~\eqref{eqn:Q-general-adaptive-mix-model} as
+Generally, $\{t_a\}$ can be any set of invertible transformations including additional flows, allowing for adaptively weighted selection of flow models in a mixture if each flow is applied to the same draw from a shared prior distribution.
+This connection can be made more clear by rewriting the Jacobian factor in Eq.~\eqref{eqn:Q-general-adaptive-mix-model} as

 defining $z_b = t_b^{-1} \circ \phi$, the draw from the shared prior that yields $\phi$ after applying $t_b$.
 This construction resembles the many-to-one flows of Ref.~\cite{papamakarios2019normalizing}, except each flow is applied to the full latent space rather than non-overlapping subsets.
-Note also that although we describe $p$ as the target density, the derivation does not depend on this identification and more generally $p$ can be any function.
+Note also that although we describe $p$ as the target density, the derivation does not depend on this identification and more generally $p$ can be any non-negative function.